 5.6 miles round trip

-You'll pass a handful of lakes before you reach North Erickson Lake.
+TRAIL: You'll pass a handful of lakes before you reach North Erickson Lake.
 After 0.3 miles, Little Elk Lake will be on your left.
-Big Elk Lake Will come 0.8 miles later.
-South Erickson Lake is near North Erickson Lake--so you can camp at either one an NBD (no big deal).
-Bring your pole for sure--the brook are huge and are hungry as a bear in the early morning.
+Big Elk Lake will come 0.8 miles later.
+South Erickson Lake is near North Erickson Lake, so you can camp at either one.
+Bring your pole for sure — the brook are huge and are as hungry as a bear in the early morning.

 12 miles round trip